jameshsu3618/APIExplorer/README.md

 # iTunes Explorer

-A simple Vue app built to search and favorite iTunes API.
+A simple Vue app built to search and favorite items from iTunes API.

 Deployed at: https://jameshsu3618.github.io/itunesexplorer/